 - Interprofessional classroom activities

-Through this work, students from UNE's various health professions programs come to better understand the roles of other members of the health care team and develop skills to work more effectively to improve quality, safety, and patient-centered care.
+Through this work, students from UNE's various health professions programs come to better understand the roles of other members of the health care team and develop skills to work more effectively to improve quality, safe, responsive, and patient-centered care.

-Faculty and staff are instrumental in facilitating and modeling interprofessional learning.
+Faculty and staff are instrumental in facilitating and modeling interprofessional and collaborative learning.
 They generously serve as student mentors, course designers, and faculty trainers, sustaining UNE’s interprofessional learning culture.

 Our IPE Values